Email has been sent to with instructions on resetting your password.

 Risk factors for pregnancy complications include:

-Preventing and treating high-risk pregnancy depends what has caused it.
+Preventing and treating high-risk pregnancy depends on what has caused it.
 Women who have pre-existing medical conditions should work with their doctors to keep those conditions under control.

 A woman who drinks alcohol, smokes, or uses illegal drugs can decrease the risk to her pregnancy by avoiding these substances.